mreetyunjaya/AWSS/README.md

 > $ sudo node /opt/lampp/htdocs/AWSS/main.js

-> Full Video of how to run AWSS on ubuntu: https://youtu.be/XrAB8_BHxfo
+> Full Video of how to run AWSS on Ubuntu: https://youtu.be/XrAB8_BHxfo

 # C) Install AWSS On MacOSX